hibahrehman25-lang/Smart_Gesture_interface/README.md

 - Modular Software Architecture

 ## Features 🚀
-- **Virtual Mouse**: Move, Click, Right-Click, and Scroll with zero physical touch.
+- **Virtual Mouse**: Move by index finger,Left Click by index and thumb pinch, Right-Click by middle and thumb pinch, and Scroll with zero physical touch by moving middle and index finger together up and down.
 - **Interactive Keyboard**: Type any character, including complex `CTRL+C` or `SHIFT+A` shortcuts.
 - **Latching Modifiers**: Sticky keys (Shift, Ctrl) that stay active until your next press.
 - **Stabilized HUD**: A clean, jitter-free interface that tells you exactly what's happening.